A Few Early Years

 Outside of work hours, I mostly played tennis.
 The smack of the ball was frequently drowned out by the roar of one of the DC-3's that seemingly continuously sprayed DDT over the town and surrounding forest to kill black flies.
 With what I know today, I'd never dare submit to a fat test.
 But, I had one glorious weekend trip out in the bush to one of the logging camps.
 Dad's colleague went to fish for brook trout, but I remember the log houses, designed to be easily reassembled after bears attracted by food smells disassembled them each summer, the stark glacier-rounded granite cliffs rising sheer out of transparent lakes, the quivering aspen leaves, and the all-night grunting of bears carefully drawn across the stream well away from our tents by a heap of all the sunfish we hooked.
 Then came a boat trip across the St. Lawrence to Rimouski, a train back to St. Catharines for a brief visit, then the return by train to Montreal.

 I cannot now recall whether the high school graduation ceremony was in early September, just before leaving for Montreal, or at Christmas, although the former seems more sensible.
 But I have no difficulty remembering the day.
-Not having been in town until just prior to the event, the first two girls I phoned up for the dance were already spoken for.
+Not having been in town until just before the event, the first two girls I phoned up for the dance were already spoken for.
 The third, a quiet girl whose father was a minister, accepted happily, whereupon I blurted "Oh, I'm so glad I've found someone!"
 To this day, I don't know why she didn't either slam the phone in my ear or burst out in tears.
 She did neither, meekly accepting her corsage on the night, and going with me to the dance.
 I only know that it was my first formal date, and that I have wished ever since that I could undo that remark.

 It was in Montreal that I developed my distaste, disgust even, for sectarian religion.
 My mother had been a devout Anglican, I had sung for years in St. George's choir, my father co-founded the Unitarian Fellowship in St. Catharines, and there were many Anglican ministers among his relatives.
 But, I had never experienced racism or bigotry until I arrived in Montreal, to find that the most important thing to know there was whether a person was English Protestant, French Catholic, or Jew.
 (Each had a derogatory epithet for the other two.)
 I visited every Anglican congregation, and most United, within reasonable distance of McGill.
 Virtually every sermon in every one took appalling verbal swipes at other people.
 I remember in particular one sonorous reference to Catholic girls, who then all wore a small gold crucifix on a necklace, as "those harlots who wear the symbol of Christ's sacrifice around their necks as a bauble"!
 There were routine references to Jews as the murderers of Christ, to the evil scourge of the Papists...
 I eventually played Bach cantatas regularly with George Little at the Erskine and American United Church.
 But, I sat out in the church hall with the Catholics until evensong was over, the Catholics were allowed to enter the church, and the cantata began.
 The church authorities tried to screw things up with a loudspeaker in the hall, to force us to listen to the service.
 It didn't take long for me to work out how to disconnect it at the start of the service, and reconnect it as if nothing had happened just before we went in to play.

-I had many friends the first year at McGill - all male.
+I had many friends my first year at McGill - all male.
 The three girls, all Hungarian, had the pick of three hundred other classmates.
 I was given the once over by a fraternity to which one of dad's colleagues had belonged, but clearly needing some instruction in social graces was not accepted.
-Perhaps, some day, schools will understand that human relational skills differ from, say, mathematical skills, in that people who are weak in them benefit the most, not the least, from instruction.
+Perhaps, someday, schools will understand that human relational skills differ from, say, mathematical skills, in that people who are weak in them benefit the most, not the least, from instruction.
 Those who are already socially confident rarely need the organized experience that frats provided then.
 Every student ought to take a test like Judith Hall's "Profile Of Nonverbal Sensitivity", then be offered appropriate remedial courses.

 So, most of my friends were Chinese from Hong Kong or Hungarian, both excluded as I was from frats.
 The accent of the Hungarians was familiar from home, I made the effort to decode the language logic of the Chinese, and they could both understand my clear if unusual accent.
 I had none of the prejudice with which both were viewed in Montreal, and in some quarters of McGill although not as far as I was aware in engineering.
 And so, I came in handy to translate Chinese English to and from the Hungarian variety.